CopernicaMarketingSoftware/Documentation/SMTPeter/rest/send.md

 After successfully posting your request SMTPeter will send out your message or messages.
 Each sent message will get a unique ID to identify it.
 These unique IDs will be returned to you as properties in a JSON encoded string.
-The values of the properties is the recipient of the message.
+The value of each property is the recipient of the message.
 The JSON looks like:

 ```json
 {